St. Jerome at Prayer (Bosch)

-St. Jerome at Prayer is a painting of St. Jerome by Hieronymus Bosch, thought to have been completed c.
+St. Jerome at Prayer is a painting of St. Jerome by the Netherlandish artist Hieronymus Bosch, thought to have been completed c.
 1482.
 Today it is housed at the Museum of Fine Arts in Ghent.

 History

 The work is known only from its acquisition by the museum in 1908.
 As for most of Bosch's works, dating has been long disputed, dates having varied from 1490–1500 to 1495–1505.
 However, dendochronologic analysis has proved that it has been painted not after 1482.

 Description

-St. Jerome was a frequent subject of 15th century European art, depicted in his studio or during his penitence in the desert.
+St. Jerome was a frequent subject of 15th-century European art, depicted in his studio or during his penitence in the desert.
 Bosch for this picture adopted the latter iconography, although his saint is prone instead of kneeling.
 He is praying with a crucifix in his arms, also an unusual gesture of communion with Christ.